XDuckBlackX/Openstack/README.md

-Arquivos que contém as configuração do Devstack para a instalação do
+Configuração do Devstack para a instalação do Openstack
-                        OPENSTACK

 ###################### Ordem das configurações: ######################